-Ledbury’s array of independent shops is quite irresistible.And the perfect place to shop quality over quantity.
+Wander the historic streets and stroll up tiny alleys to find Ledbury’s irresistable array of independent shops.
 Homewares are a particular speciality, from interiors mecca Tinsmiths to the nordic delights of Hus & Hem.
-This winter, stroll around art galleries and bookshops, womenswear boutiques and lifestyle stores.
-There are plenty of places to refuel from chic lunches to a pie and a pint of Ledbury Gold.
+Mooch around art galleries and bookshops, womenswear boutiques, lifestyle stores and delis.
+Dotted all around, you'll find plenty of spots for coffee and a bite to eat.

 Eastnor Castle is simply enchanting – a Georgian interpretation of medieval magnificence, as romantic a recreation as you can imagine.
 Tour the ornate state rooms, walk around the lake and admire the arboretum.

 Children love the rope swings, Knight's Maze, enormous slide, treetop walkway, woodland play area and lots more.
 There's also a great ice cream parlour and tearoom.